Self-Guided Tour of the John M. Olin Library

 Washington University is a member of MOBIUS, a consortium of over 60 academic and public libraries in Missouri and beyond.
 Students and faculty members at other MOBIUS institutions can check out books using their university ID.
 MOBIUS users who do not live in the St. Louis area are encouraged to request items via the MOBIUS catalog and have them delivered to their home library, rather than checking them out in person.

 Washington University participates in the OCLC reciprocal borrowing program.
 Faculty members at other OCLC academic libraries may check out books from Washington University Libraries by obtaining an OCLC card.
 Faculty members must request the card from their institution’s library.
 The card only allows for borrowing books.
-The card does not permit interlibrary loan and remote access to electronic resources.
+The card does not permit interlibrary loans or remote access to electronic resources.

 Printing & Copying